Name me 5 smartphone brands you can think of.

 Take this opportunity to learn how to improve your brand and grow your business!

-Dive into your brand, and create a merchandise for everything which your brand represents.
+Dive into your brand, and create merchandise for everything which your brand represents.

 For example, if your merchandise is a T-shirt, your customer who wears it around their friends and family will give your brand more exposure, especially to unreached audiences.